ashwinrachhavt/code-review-agent/backend/README.md

 Notes
 - When `USE_CELERY=1`, requests are streamed via Redis pub/sub from workers.
-- Semantic cache uses Redis automatically when reachable; otherwise in-memory.
+- LangChain LLM cache is enabled in-memory to avoid repeated model calls.
 - LangGraph checkpointer can be enabled by `LANGGRAPH_CHECKPOINTER=1`.